 This methodology also relies on participants to self-report a lot of detailed data, which may result in recall bias.
 And there may be a tendency to over- or under-report certain transactions according to social desirability (e.g., money spent on alcohol or cigarettes may be under-reported) or the perceived use of data.
 For example, we observed a tendency among some participants to under-report income in hopes that they would be eligible for a follow-on program.
 There is also a risk that increased awareness of financial transactions from keeping the diary could change how participants think about money or even alter their financial behaviors, which could skew findings (more on that in an upcoming post).
 These types of data quality challenges can be mitigated with strong central monitoring and mentoring of data collectors; providing participants with a clear explanation of the study; building in time for both the participants and the data collectors to get used to the methodology; and encouraging the data collectors to build a rapport and a trusting relationship with their participants.

 Finally, this methodology yields a LOT of data – sometimes more than you know what to do with.
 To capitalize on the exploratory nature of the method, make sure you allocate sufficient time to analyze and make sense of the rich dataset you will generate in order to identify the most interesting patterns within your study population.

-In our second post in two weeks, we will draw on examples from our three studies to discuss how financial diaries can be used to benefit vulnerable populations and provide key takeaways from our financial diaries experience.
+In our second post, we will draw on examples from our three studies to discuss how financial diaries can be used to benefit vulnerable populations and provide key takeaways from our financial diaries experience.